AndroidDevGroup25/BudgetTracker/README.md

 ### App Evaluation
 - **Category:** Personal Finance
 - **Mobile:** This app would be primarily developed for mobile.
-The mobile experience is unique because it would be more convenient for users to track their spending every time they receive income or spend money usign their mobile phones.
+The mobile experience is unique because it would be more convenient for users to track their spending every time they receive income or spend money using their mobile phones.
 - **Story:** Tracks and analyzes users' spending habit, and helps them monitor their spending habit by presenting a visualization of how much of their spending goes to non-essentials versus essentials.
 - **Market:** Any individual could choose to use this app, but the app is targeted specifically to college students.
 - **Habit:** This app could be used as often or unoften as the user want, depending on when they want to insert their spending/income - either immediately at the time a transaction takes place or later) and the frequency transactions take place.